-Whether you worm conventionally, naturally, or not at all it’s a good idea to regularly test the worm burden of your dog to make sure they’re getting the protection they need and staying as healthy as possible.
+Whether you worm conventionally, naturally, or not at all, it’s a good idea to regularly test the worm burden of your dog or cat to make sure they’re staying as healthy as possible.

 Worm eggs and larvae are invisible to the naked eye.
-They're found outside in water bowls, on toys, clinging to blades of grass, on snails and their trails, in dog faeces, and dead animals.
+They're found outside, in water bowls, on toys, clinging to blades of grass, on snails and their trails, in faeces and dead animals.

-Your dog swallows the worm eggs, they hatch in the intestine then the worms attach themselves to the lining of your dog’s gut.
-They then proceed to release millions of eggs which your dog passes out in their poo and the cycle continues.
-So if your dog’s test comes back with a positive result for eggs, they’ve definitely got worms.
+Your dog or cat swallows the worm eggs, they hatch in their intestine then the worms attach themselves to the lining of their gut.
+They then proceed to release millions of eggs which they pass out in their poo and the cycle continues.
+So if the test comes back with a positive result for eggs, your dog or cat definitely has got worms.

 This simple worm egg test will tell you if

-- If you need to worm your dog or not
+- Whether or not you need to use chemical treatments to worm your dog or cat